ITC Grand Chola Hotel: Green features

 The hotel avoided cutting down trees at the property ever since the pre-construction phase by transplanting all the existing trees around the hotel.
 Of the building material value of the hotel project, over 10 percent is composed of recycled raw materials, over 40 percent is composed of materials manufactured and/or extracted within a radius of 800 km, and over 5 percent is made of plant products that are typically harvested with a 10-year span or shorter.
 During construction of the hotel complex, about 17 percent of Portland cement by weight was replaced by flyash.
 Over 50 percent of the wood products used in the construction of the hotel are from Forest Stewardship Council (FSC)–certified forests.

-The whole of the hotel's energy requirements are met through renewable sources, including waste water.
+With its own solar and wind farms, the whole of the hotel's energy requirements are met through renewable sources, including waste water.
 The hotel saves over 40 percent of energy by means of various energy efficiency features.
 A 12.6-MW windmill caters to the power requirement of the hotel complex, the excess of which is contributed to the Tamil Nadu Electricity Board.
 The heating, ventilation and air conditioning in the complex are optimally controlled using a technology known as Hartman Loop.
 The envelope materials of the building comprising composite wall assembly, multi-glazed windows, and roof-top insulation, well exceed the fenestration standards of ASHRAE/ECBC.
 The roof is a combination of green roof, and the reflective paints and high SRI finish on the domes of the complex reduce thermal gradient differences after daylight hours.
 The hotel also has independent, programmable lighting controls installed in each area.
 Water is heated by means of solar concentrators.
 The hotel uses water-cooled refrigerants in place of air-cooled ones.
 Energy is saved by means of a jet fan ventilation system.

 All of the water requirements for irrigation, flushing, and cooling tower is met through treated effluent.
 The water-efficient fixtures in the complex is estimated to reduce the water usage in the hotel by 35 percent compared with conventional benchmarks.
 The external pervious areas and green roofs along with water-harvesting structures will retain all of storm-water catchment on-site.
 Waste generated by the hotel is completely recycled by waste segregation at source and utilisation for useful purposes.
 The hotel has an onsite organic waste converter, capable of converting all of the organic waste produced daily into manure, installed.